This is the multi-page printable view of this section. Click here to print.

 Loop statements with input-dependent conditions (bounds) and number of iterations introduce data-dependent branches that violate data-obliviousness.
 To convert such loops into a data-oblivious version, we replace input-dependent conditionals (bounds) with static input-independent parameters (e.g. defining a constant upper bound), and early-exits with update operations where the value returned from the loop is selectively updated using conditional predication.
 In MLIR, loops are expressed using either affine.for, scf.for or scf.while operations.

 [!NOTE] Early exiting from loops is not supported in scf and affine, so early exits are not supported in this pipeline.
-TODO(#922): support early exits
+Early exits are expected to be added to MLIR upstream at some point in the future.

 • affine.for: This operation lends itself well to expressing data oblivious programs because it requires constant loop bounds, eliminating input-dependent limits.